 Windsurfing – Day and weekend wind surfing trips

-The AMC has a full-time staff headquartered at Joy St in Boston.
+The AMC has a full-time staff headquartered at 10 City Square in Boston.
 They run a wide variety of programs including education, conservation, publishing, membership services, administration, facilities, and fund raising.
 Other primary facilities include Cardigan Lodge, the Highland Center, Joe Dodge Lodge at Pinkham Notch, the White Mountain Huts, and 50+ other facilities.
 Several facilities are run by Volunteer Committees.
 For more information on AMC facilities and activities, go to the AMC web site.

-The Appalachian Mountain Club's main office is located at 5 Joy Street, Boston, MA 02108.
-For membership information, to purchase AMC books, or other club questions, visit AMC's website at outdoors.org or call Member Services at 1-800-372-1758.
+The Appalachian Mountain Club’s main office is located at 10 City Square, Boston, MA 02129.
+For membership information, to purchase AMC books, or other club questions, visit AMC’s website at outdoors.org or call Member Services at 1-800-372-1758.

 For AMC Lodging inquiries and reservations, please contact AMC Reservations at 603-466-2727.

-To contact individual activity committees, use this site's Contact page or select the committee's home page from the Committees tab at the top of the page.
+To contact individual activity committees, select the committee name from the Committees tab at the top of this page.

 Questions, complaints, concerns, comments about the AMC or about the Boston chapter?
-Write to the Chapter Ombudsman.
+Write to the Chapter Ombudsman at email@example.com.